- The most important thing is to have the will, patience, and time to carefully follow the directions in the video.

 First, identify suspect areas to add sealant:

-- Unscrew the two housings and flip em over in place. check the seal around the edge of the box lid, look for open cracks or any non-continuous rubber features which could be a way for liquid to get in.
+- Unscrew the two housings from the board and flip em over in place. clean and inspect the top side.
+Specifically, the crack around the edge where the lid seals to the box.
+Note any areas where there may be openings which could be a way for liquid to get in.
+The perimeter of the top side could use goop.

-- Same goes for the interface between existing elastomer sealant and the walls of the lid and box.
+- Same goes for the point where the wires enter the box.

 Yer all done.